stepcellwolf/unicis-tech/pages/resume.md

 ## OBJECTIVE RESEARCH INTERESTS

-In the field of of cyber security as part of national security awareness, risk assessment, identity/risk management, cyber risk, cyber-insurance, cyber security awareness and socio-technical aspects, hacktivist and so on.
+In the field of cyber security as part of national security awareness, risk assessment, identity/risk management, cyber risk, cyber-insurance, cyber security awareness and socio-technical aspects, data scientist, hacktivist and so on.

 ## EXPERIENCE

-### July 2014 - _Present, until December 2014_
+### July 2014 - December 2014

 **Intern: Cyber Security Researcher**, iWE, Sophia Antipolis, France

-My work involves design and development cyber security services for insurance customers.
+ My work involves design and development cyber security services
+    for insurance customers.
 Such design process are: Incident Response, Digital Forensics, Audit and Cyber Risk Assessment, Cyber Insurance, penetration testing and research about cyber security and risks assessment.

-I have been closely involved with industry by constructing a comprehensive approach for cyber insurance and risk assessment, as well as conducting forensics investigations and participate in incident response, delivering a technical security assessment, and perform penetration testing.
+I have been closely involved with industry by constructing a
+    comprehensive approach for cyber insurance and risk assessment, as well as conducting forensics investigations and participate in incident response, delivering a technical security assessment, and perform penetration testing.

-I have developed cornerstone approach and method for assessing the risk in private companies and elsewhere.
+I have developed cornerstone approach and method for assessing the
+    risk in private companies and elsewhere.
 Also design Incident Response Handling Process and Flow.
-And establishing private CERT team.
+And build security architecture for client-side based application - Zero knowledge data at REST.
 The team works within Scrum - software development process.

 ### Feb 2014 - _Present_